In New Zealand, approximately 160 women develop cervical cancer each year, and about 50 die from it.

 These are more developed cell changes.
 This doesn’t mean cancer (most women will have cell changes that can be successfully treated) but you’ll need another check called a colposcopy examination to be sure.

-Glandular cell changes or adenocarcinoma-in-situ (AIS)Although the cervical smear test is not designed to detect glandular cell changes, such changes are sometimes found.
+Glandular cell changes or adenocarcinoma-in-situ (AIS)Although cervical screening is not designed to detect glandular cell changes, such changes are sometimes found.
 You will be referred for a colposcopy, and it is important for you to go to your appointment.

-If your smear test shows any changes suggestive of cervical cancer, you will be referred to a specialist.
+If your cervical screening test shows any changes suggestive of cervical cancer, you will be referred to a specialist.
 The sooner this is treated, the better the chances of success.
 It's important for you to go to your appointment.
-An unsatisfactory test result means the laboratory cannot read your sample.
-This means you will need to come back for a repeat test in six to twelve weeks.
-This result might happen if the number of cells collected is too small.
-An unsatisfactory result does not mean there is something wrong.
-Talk to your healthcare provider if you have any questions about your result.

 Cervical Cancer - Risk Factors